geekobiloba/winspecter/README.md

 >   ignore `gopls` complaint about "main redeclared in this block"
 >   in `cli.go` and `gui.go`.
 >
->   GoLand stays cool about it,
+>   GoLand, on the other hand, stays cool about it,
->   and correctly recognizes the separate main.
+>   and correctly recognizes the separate mains.

 ### Neovim